LGW - YVR

 • Which airlines offer Wi-Fi service onboard planes from London Gatwick Airport to Vancouver?

-Air Canada, Lufthansa, KLM, and Delta offer inflight Wi-Fi service on the London Gatwick Airport to Vancouver flight route.
+Air Canada, and KLM offer inflight Wi-Fi service on the London Gatwick Airport to Vancouver flight route.

 • Which aircraft models fly most regularly from London Gatwick Airport to Vancouver?